Ex-BigLaw Associate Sentenced to Record 12 Years Says 'Excitement' Drove $37M Insider-Trading Scheme

 He tells Bloomberg he got a certain amount of confidential information simply by listening closely to what was being said around the office.
-Then he was able to confirm a fair amount by simply looking at document titles in the law firm's word-processing system, which allowed to avoid leaving an electronic footprint, by opening the document, and potentially alerting the firm to his eavesdropping.
+Then he was able to confirm a fair amount by looking at document titles in the law firm’s word-processing system, which allowed him to avoid leaving an electronic footprint by opening the document and potentially alerting the firm to his eavesdropping.

 “People at law firms yap about things they’re not supposed to yap about,” Kluger told Bloomberg.
 “Ninety percent of what I learned about the Sun Microsystems deal came from my hearing about it from an antitrust partner who had a big mouth.”

 A law firm spokeswoman declined to comment when contacted by the news agency.

 A couple of investigations by the Securities and Exchange Commission over more than a decade seemingly went nowhere.
 But eventually, as the trio continued to trade using confidential information, computerized data analysis helped the SEC see that there was a connection between Kluger’s friend and the day trader.
 That eventually led them to a common source of information for the two men–Kluger, explains Daniel M. Hawke, who oversees the SEC’s regional office in Philadelphia.